An Empirical Study of Catastrophic Forgetting in Large Language Models During Continual Fine-tuning: Experimental Results and Analysis

 \subsection{Effect of Model Architecture}

 We also compare the forgetting phenomenon of different model architectures in Figure \ref{arc}.
 As observed, at comparable model scale, BLOOMZ-1.1b and mT0-1.2b achieve similar FG values in domain knowledge, reasoning, and reading comprehension.
 However, as the scale increases to 3b, BLOOMZ-3b suffers less forgetting compared to mT0-3.7B.
 For example, the FG value of BLOOMZ-3b is 11.09 which is 5.64 lower than that of mT0-3.7b.
 These results suggest that BLOOMZ, which has a decoder-only model architecture, can maintain more knowledge during continual instruction tuning.
 This difference may be attributed to the autoregressive nature of the model or the differences in training objectives.
 Furthermore, the results imply that as the model scale increases, decoder-only models may suffer from less catastrophic forgetting compared to encoder-decoder models.
+As we observe, the knowledge degraded more drastically in mT0.